 - Capacity.
 The theoretical capacity of the O-Bahn is 18,000 passengers per hour in each direction, compared with 30,000 per hour for a train line.
 (The capacity of the services that currently run on the O-Bahn is about 2,000 passengers per hour.)

 Much the same observations applied to the ill-fated 3.6km Sydney monorail.
 This was built in 1988 at a cost of $70 million (or $20 million per km, three times as much as Perth’s Northern Suburbs railway), and catered primarily to tourists, with a carrying capacity less than Melbourne’s trams.
-Ever since 1998 when the original operator decided to sell up, there had been calls to dismantle it due to the unsightly nature of the elevated rail.
+Ever since 1998 when the original operator decided to sell up, there were calls to dismantle it due to the unsightly nature of the elevated rail.
 It was eventually acquired by the NSW Government and decommissioned in 2013.

 Brisbane’s busways, to be fair, are relatively low-tech.
 They use ordinary buses and don’t rely on specialised technology.
 But even they, like the O-Bahn and the Sydney monorail, have not lived up to their claim to be a low-cost alternative to rail (which they are largely duplicating).
-For example, the 4.5 kilometre, $30 million extension of the South East Busway to Springwood had a slightly higher cost per kilometre ($7 million) than the suburban portion of the Mandurah railway in Perth ($6 million).
-The first section of the Eastern Busway, meanwhile, is a 1km tunnel that cost $465 million, and whose entrance is less than 1km from the nearest station on the parallel train line.
+For example, the 4.5 kilometre, $30 million mid-2000s extension of the South East Busway to Springwood had a slightly higher cost per kilometre ($7 million) than the suburban portion of the Mandurah railway built at the same time in Perth ($6 million).
+The first section of the Eastern Busway, meanwhile, was a 1km tunnel that cost $465 million, and whose entrance is less than 1km from the nearest station on the parallel train line.
 For less than $10 million worth of well-designed interchange facilities, buses from the eastern suburbs could have coordinated with the train network instead, saving over $400 million in the process.

 Conclusion: No Technology is ‘Optimal’